Rahafalhazmi/DAND-Investigate-a-Dataset/README.md

 # DAND-Investigate-a-Dataset
-It's one of my projects in Data Analyst Nanodegree
+It's one of my projects in Data Analyst Nanodegree.

 ### Table of content
 - Investigate_a_Dataset.html